leservermods/administration/mods/recommended_mods.md

 # List of *recommended* mods

+## What does *recommended* mean?

+Recommended is a special category that doesn't have anything to do with leserver in particular, and more with the Minecraft experience in general.
+Here you can find some mods that I recommend for a better Minecraft experience.

 | Mod | Note |
 | :---: | :--- |
 | [Fabric API](https://modrinth.com/mod/fabric-api/versions) | Required for mods mods |